 Linda Bain has served on our board of directors since June 2018.
-She currently serves as the chief financial officer of Codiak BioSciences, Inc., a position she has held since December 2015.
-Prior to joining Codiak, Ms. Bain served as the chief financial officer and treasurer of Avalanche Biotechnologies, Inc. from April 2014 until November 2015.
-Previously, Ms. Bain served at Bluebird bio, Inc., a gene therapy biotechnology company, as its vice president of finance and business operations from October 2011 to March 2014, and chief accounting officer and treasurer from June 2013 to March 2014.
-From September 2008 to September 2011, Ms. Bain served as vice president at Fidelity Investments, and from May 2000 to September 2007, she held a number of positions of increasing responsibility at AstraZeneca plc.
-Ms. Bain also serves as a member of the board of directors of Arvinas, Inc., a position she has held since June 2020, and of VBI Vaccines, Inc, a position she has held since July 2021.
-She holds a B.S. in Accounting and Business Administration and an Honors Degree in Accounting and Business Administration and an Honors Degree in Accountant.
+She currently serves as the Chief Financial Ffficer of Codiak BioSciences, Inc., a position she has held since December 2015.
+She has also served as a non-executive director of Arvinas, Inc. since June 2020 and Hemab Therapeutics since January 2022.
+Between July 2021 and September 2022, Ms. Bain also served as a non-executive director for VBI Vaccines, Inc. Prior to joining Codiak, Ms. Bain served as the Chief Financial Officer and treasurer of Avalanche Biotechnologies, Inc. from April 2014 until November 2015.
+Previously, Ms. Bain served at Bluebird bio, Inc., a gene therapy biotechnology company, as vice president of finance and business operations from October 2011 to March 2014, and Chief Accounting officer and treasurer from June 2013 to March 2014.
+From September 2008 to September 2011, Ms. Bain served as Vice President of Finance at Genzyme Corporation.
+From September 2007 to September 2008, she served as vice president at Fidelity Investments, and from May 2000 to September 2007, she held a number of positions at AstraZeneca plc.
+She received her B.S. degree in Accounting and Business Administration and an Honors Degree in Accounting and Business Administration from the University of the Free State in South Africa.
+Ms. Bain is a certified public accountant.
 We believe that Ms. Bain is qualified to serve on our board of directors because of her extensive experience in our industry, her background in accounting and finance and her leadership skills.

 John Berriman has served on our board of directors since August 2014.
-He serves as chairman of the boards of directors of Confo Therapeutics NV, a position he has held since December 2016, Depixus SAS, a position he has held since December 2015, and Autifony Therapeutics Ltd, a position he has held 2011.
+He serves as chairman of the boards of directors of Confo Therapeutics NV, a position he has held since December 2015, and Autifony Therapeutics Ltd, a position he has held 2011.
 He previously served as chairman of the board of directors of ReNeuron Group plc between April 2015 and September 2020; as chairman of the board of directors of Heptares Therapeutics Ltd from 2007 until its acquisition by Sosei Group in February 2015; as chairman of the board of directors of Algeta ASA from 2004 through its listing on the Oslo Stock Exchange in 2007 and subsequently served as deputy chairman from 2008 until it was sold to Bayer AG in 2014; and as a director of Micromet, Inc. from May 2006 until it was sold to Amgen Inc. in 2012.
-Prior to this, from 1997 to 2004, he was a director of Abingworth Management, an international healthcare venture capital firm, where he was involved in founding, financing and serving as a director of several biotechnology companies in Europe and the United States, many of which obtained is single on public stock exchanges.
+Prior to this, from 1997 to 2004, he was a director of Abingworth Management, an international healthcare venture capital firm, where he was involved in founding, financing and serving as a director of several biotechnology companies in Europe and the United States, many of which obtained listings on public stock exchanges.
 Prior to that, Mr. Berriman spent 14 years with Celltech Group plc and was a member of its board when it listed on the London Stock Exchange in 1994.
-He holds a M.S. in Chemical Engineering from the University of Cambridge and an M.B.A. from the London Business School.
+He holds a M.S in Chemical Engineering from the University of Cambridge and an M.B.A. from the London Business School.
 We believe that Mr. Berriman is qualified to serve on our board of directors because of his extensive experience in our industry, including his strategic management and operational experience, his experience serving on public company boards and his experience with public offerings, private investments and mergers.